eeparsons42/cervicornis_analysis/README.md

 # Acknowledgements

-I would like to thank Dr. Dan McGlinn for all of his help and suggestions on preliminary tests to run on tis data, and for teaching me how to use R. I would also like to thank Kayla Pehl for looking over my code and offering many helpful suggestions and edits.
+I would like to thank Dr. Dan McGlinn for all of his help and suggestions on preliminary tests to run on my data, and for patiently teaching me more about R. I would also like to thank Kayla Pehl for looking over my code and offering many helpful suggestions and edits.